-The definition of scope, or requirements analysis, is the process associated with analysing and documenting a company’s specific business needs and expectations, and developing a project plan to ensure those needs are met.
+- Definition of Scope: The definition of scope, or requirements analysis, is the process associated with analysing and documenting a company’s specific business needs and expectations, and developing a project plan to ensure those needs are met.

-Configuration means setting up the software with your company’s existing information, users, and personal settings.
+- Configuration & Integration: Configuration means setting up the software with your company’s existing information, users, and personal settings.
 In addition, integration is the configuration of the software to enable communication to existing and external systems.

-This includes such tasks as changing the source code of the software to fit a specific need or business process as requested by your company.
+- Customization: This includes such tasks as changing the source code of the software to fit a specific need or business process as requested by your company.

-Similar to customization, this component includes creating new reports and forms not included in the standard software package.
+- Reporting: Similar to customization, this component includes creating new reports and forms not included in the standard software package.
 Once again, this is as requested by your company.

-Testing, training, and documentation involves the vendor ensuring the system is ready for launch, training the end-users on how to maintain the system, and documenting how the system is configured.
+- Testing, Training & Documentation: Testing, training, and documentation involves the vendor ensuring the system is ready for launch, training the end-users on how to maintain the system, and documenting how the system is configured.

 Now that we’ve established the distinct factors that make up an ERP implementation, it’s time to discuss the costs.
 There are essentially two prominent pricing models an ERP vendor may offer which include; ‘guaranteed’ and ‘time and materials’ cost structures.
 As a result of the extensive list of variables above, the use of ‘guaranteed cost’ or fixed cost implementations has become increasingly rare among ERP vendors.
 The idea of a guaranteed implementation cost is very attractive to clients, as a common belief exists that being given the exact implementation price will protect them from any additional charges.
 Unfortunately, this is not always the case.
 More often than not, the client will not receive the guaranteed price they established while drafting the proposal.
 Essentially, a client is only guaranteed that the vendor will complete the tasks established in the proposal with no changes.
-However, the need for specific alterations in functionality often arise during implementation, and the result will be additional hourly charges which will certainly cause frustration and create a level of distrust between client and vendor.
+However, the need for specific alterations in functionality often arise during implementation, and the result will be additional hourly charges which cause frustration and creates a level of distrust between client and vendor.
 Although there are possible apparent benefits to guaranteed pricing, such as protection from inexperienced vendors, a level of uncertainty still exists despite the claim of a single fixed cost, making other pricing models very attractive.

 This list and explanation of pricing models represent important components of any ERP implementation process and should provide some insight for your company when discussing software solutions with potential vendors.
 Be sure to learn some of these common terms and the differences in cost structures in order to understand the complete offering of your ERP vendor when they use the word ‘implementation’.